 I am a writer, a raconteur, a DJ, a performer, an Emcee, an actor and a visual artist.
 Im a master of working the doors at the most exclusive events!
 I’ve also been known to do make up for the right price!
 I’m currently working on a memoir about the loony life Ive been lucky to live!
 I’m available for bookings, Contact my management at (917) 475-6240

-I got into the clubs and hob knobbed with the famous and the infamous.
-Drag got me in the door, a small price to pay?
+I entered the clubs and mingled with the renowned and the notorious.
+Drag provided me with entry, a small price to pay?rag got me in the door, a small price to pay?
 NO. Gay men deified me as a performer and shunned me on the dating scene.
 Everyone wanted to be near me but no one wanted to be with me, but the film was cast.
 I tried to compartmentalize but it’s hard to hide a thing like shaving ones eyebrows off or opening a gay magazine and being featured.
 Gay identified men didn’t often want a date and the straight identified ones just wanted to have some fun.

 I decided that if fun was my lot in life, I was going to do it right!
 I had a touchy Feely High School Spanish teacher (I went to an all boys catholic school, he was more than touchy Feely but more on that later) who wrote fake permission slips for “school events” which were really trips to New York City.
 I found my home.
 I felt truly myself for the first time in my life when I was in The Big Apple!